They’re called AIDS Service Organizations, but they’re about living a healthy life with HIV, too.

 You can inspire people in the HIV community by showing them they can live very positive lives.
 Here are some ways to share the strength.
 Talk to your ASO Professional and find your way to share your strength.

-There are healthcare providers who are HIV experts
+There are healthcare providers who are HIV expertstreat it.

 HVUWCNT220015